SahilSaurabh734/Jiit-Calcy/README.md

 # Jiit-Calcy
 Jiit Calcy is SGPA Calculator of 7th Sem for JIIT Student.
-It is built using HTML, CSS, Bootstrap, Javasvcript.
+It is built using HTML, CSS, Bootstrap, Javascript.